 If you manage 5-8 mid-market clients on NetSuite and you are fielding questions about AI automation from their boards, two things are probably true.
 First, the board AI mandate is real and not going away.
 Second, you already know that bolting a copilot onto a closed ERP is not the answer, because you have seen what happens when someone tries.

 This article is written for fractional CFOs, fractional controllers, and CPA firm partners who are the person in the room when a client asks whether they should be doing more with AI automation.
-It covers four things: the actual all-in cost of NetSuite across a mid-market client portfolio, why NetSuite's architecture is a structural blocker for AI agents (not a roadmap gap), what a migration to Odoo looks like honestly including where it falls short, and how to structure a migration recommendation so it does not put your client relationship at risk.
+It covers four things: the actual all-in cost of NetSuite across a mid-market client portfolio, what NetSuite's architecture actually caps for AI agents, and what it does not, what a migration to Odoo looks like honestly including where it falls short, and how to structure a migration recommendation so it does not put your client relationship at risk.

 This is not a case for recommending migration to every client.
 Some clients should not migrate.
 The disqualifiers are named explicitly below.
 The goal is to give you the analysis you need to make the call, client by client.